bjmvictor/FlowWorklist/README.md

 # FlowWorklist

-A lightweight, vendor-neutral DICOM Modality Worklist (MWL) server with a simple web dashboard.
+A lightweight, vendor-neutral **DICOM Modality Worklist (MWL)** server with a user-friendly web interface for management.

-- 🏥 Connects to hospital DB (Oracle, PostgreSQL, MySQL)
+- 🏥 Connects to hospital databases (Oracle, PostgreSQL, MySQL)
-- 🧾 Serves pending exams as C-FIND worklists to modalities
+- 🧾 Serves pending exams as C-FIND worklists to imaging modalities
-- 🌐 Dashboard to manage, configure, test and monitoring
+- 🌐 Web dashboard to manage, configure, test, and monitor the system

 ---

 ## 🚀 Quick Start

+### Prerequisites
+- Python 3.8+ installed
+- Git installed
+- Database access (Oracle, PostgreSQL, or MySQL)

 Pick your platform and run the commands: